Profit on Ad Spend (POAS): Profit‑Driven Advertising: ROAS vs POAS for Real Growth

 1. Organize Your Profit Data First

 Before anything goes into Google Ads, make sure your COGS and profit numbers are accurate and up‑to‑date.
+Commerce businesses, especially an e-commerce business, require precise and current profit data to effectively optimize their marketing strategies.
 This can be as simple as a spreadsheet or as advanced as an ERP — the key is consistency.

 2. Send Profit Values Into Google Ads